developeranxpy1/ESPwatch-oled/README.md

   <h2>🔄 Arduino Version</h2>
   <div class="card">
     <p>
-      An Arduino (C++) port is not currently available.
+      An Arduino (C++) implementation is not yet available.
-      If you are interested in contributing or porting this project, feel free to reach out.
+      Contributions or ports are welcome.
     </p>
   </div>
 </section>